 In September 2014, CITES announced a ban of international trade in specimens of five shark species and all manta ray species, including meat, gills and fins.
 Manta rays were added in 2013 to the CITES list (Convention on International Trade in Endangered Species of Wild Fauna and Flora).
 However, the ruling is not enforceable and the trade in manta gill-rakers for Traditional Chinese Medicine soups, potions and other absurd concoctions still goes on.
 The photos of butchered mantas at Negombo fishmarket in Sri Lanka seen in this article were taken in mid-2016, so it’s slaughter as usual in Sri Lanka, it appears.
 For more information about diving with mantas, and about the campaign to save them, see www.mantatrust.org/.

 –Michael Buckley is author of a digital photobook, Ocean Blues, which is about the decimation of valuable marine species used in bogus Traditional Chinese Medicine practices.
-The photobook is available only on the Apple iBooks platform.
+The photobook is available on Amazon Kindle and Apple iBooks platforms.